Bratet/MyPortfolio-V2/README.md

 # MyPortfolio-V2

-Welcome to the repository for Ahmed's second version of his portfolio, where he showcases his skills and projects.
+Welcome to the second version of my portfolio, where i showcase my skills and projects.
 The portfolio is built using React and Gatsby and is hosted on Vercel.

 ## Live Demo